 – Single-antenna transmission.

-– Precoding supporting rank-adaptive spatial multiplexing with one up to four layers.1.1.3.3.5 Link adaptation and power control
+– Precoding supporting rank-adaptive spatial multiplexing with one up to four layers.

+– Uplink Coordinated MultiPoint (UL-CoMP) operation where multiple reception points are coordinated.

+1.1.3.3.5 Link adaptation and power control

 According to the radio channel conditions, the Modulation and Coding Scheme (MCS) can be adapted flexibly.
 The same modulation and coding is applied to all resource units assigned to the same transport block within a TTI.
 Uplink power control determines the average power over a DFTS-OFDM symbol in which the physical channel is transmitted.